 13. Don’t over tighten ratchet straps

-Don't over tighten ratchet straps (if using) to the point that you might crush and damage your gear.
+One of the features of ratchet straps is that they can be easily tightened without much effort.
+However, they can be over-tightened to the point that you might crush and damage your gear.
 This might not apply to soft bedding and clothing, but it could damage tent and marquee frames and poles.

 14. Do regular checks

 Regularly check your load to see if it has become loose or dislodged during your road trip, including after the first 10 or so kilometres and at each stop.
 If possible, a second person should double check the fastenings before you leave.

 15. Adjust driving to account for the extra load